 - Are sold in strict rotation (first in, first out), with display cabinets ideally cleared completely twice a week.

 - Are handled in a way to minimise damage.

 If the eggs come from hens kept in enriched colony cages, the printing on the outer and pre-packs must reflect this by describing the eggs appropriately.

 For Lion egg packs, all 6, 9 and 10 egg pre-packs containing enriched cage eggs must carry the words ‘Eggs from caged hens’, displayed in Arial with a minimum 10 point font size.
-On a 12 egg pack, or larger, the words ‘Eggs from caged hens’ must be displayed in Arial, with a minimum 12 point font size.
+On a 12 egg pack, or larger, the words ‘Eggs from caged hens’ must be displayed in a minimum 12 point size, based on Arial font..

 Descriptors on packs of Lion enriched cage eggs must also meet the Lion Code both literally and contextually.
-For example, there can be no use of terms such as ‘Fresh from the farm’, ‘Country eggs’ or any other words or images that could be construed as misleading to the consumer.
+For example, on egg packs containing eggs from hens kept in colony cages, there can be no use of terms such as ‘Fresh from the farm’, ‘Country eggs’ or any other words or images that could be construed as misleading to the consumer.
 This means that they cannot be described as ‘Farm Eggs’, or depict certain scenes, including free-roaming birds or countryside imagery.